 Having several color options, you can switch it up and use white cauliflower one week and purple cauliflower the next week.
 It seems to me that the flavor doesn't vary all that much between the different colors—but for presentation, the purple sure is pretty!

 Once made, this dish will last up to three days in the fridge, but it's best when it's freshly made.
 To reheat, simply warm in the microwave for 30 seconds to 1 minute and stir.
 I hope you enjoy this recipe as much as my family does!

 - 2 tablespoons unsalted butter

 - Pepper, to taste

 - 1/2 cup milk

-- Cut cauliflower into small florets and place into steamer.
-Add 1 cup of water to bottom of steamer and turn on.
+- Cut cauliflower into small florets and place into the steamer.
+Add 1 cup of water to the bottom of the steamer and turn it on.

-- Steam cauliflower about 15 minutes until it is fork-tender.
+- Steam cauliflower for about 15 minutes until it is fork-tender.

-- Remove cauliflower from steamer and put into blender or food processor with butter, salt, pepper, milk, and onion powder.
+- Remove cauliflower from the steamer and put it into a blender or food processor with butter, salt, pepper, milk, and onion powder.

-- Blend until consistency is smooth with no lumps.
-Add another splash of milk if cauliflower mash is not creamy enough.
+- Blend until the consistency is smooth with no lumps.
+Add another splash of milk if the cauliflower mash is not creamy enough.
 Taste and add salt and/or pepper to taste.